-Groundswell Arts is a London based organisation that designs and delivers creative education programme for 0-11 year olds, their families and teachers.
+Groundswell Arts is a London based organisation that designs and delivers creative education programmes for 0-11 year olds, their families and teachers.

 We value an inclusive approach to creative learning, which supports and nurtures the wellbeing of children.
 Our initiatives are designed to reduce educational disadvantage and develop teachers’ confidence to embed creativity and the arts into the curriculum.